cran/power4mome/README.md

 We ourselves know how to do the power estimation on our own by simulation, if necessary.
-However, time is a concern and we would like to have an tool that, though specifically designed with mediation, moderation, and moderated mediation in mind and may be limited in scope (though it is a
+However, time is usually a concern, and we would like to have a tool that, though specifically designed with mediation, moderation, and moderated mediation in mind and may be limited in scope (though it is a